top of page

 Rhyacophila Caddis Nymph

 These free swimming caddis nymphs tend to look less like grubs then their case building relatives.
 Much like the mayflies, caddis nymphs are at their most vulnerable when they leave their casing to emerge to the surface when they hatch.
 Their hatching process takes a bit longer than mayflies but they are much better flyers once they take to the skies.
 Once in the air they can be identified by their monotonous pattern of flight.
 Caddis can be quick but often look like they have no idea where they are flying to as they zig and zag aimlessly above the surface.
 After cool mornings in mid to late spring, you can often shake the stream side shrubs and dislodge many caddis waiting for the sun to warm the area around the stream.
 In hand, they are recognizable from their tent shaped wings, two antennae and compact bodies.
+Take a deep dive into The Best Caddis Fly Patterns in this article.

 Common Caddis Species and Hatches